Reynold Panettieri Jr., MD

 Annual Membership Meeting, Reception and Awards:

 The premier venue for learning about the RSF Assembly is at the Annual Membership Meeting and Reception, which includes a dinner menu.
 In this congenial atmosphere, members share stories, meet peers, socialize and plan the future and direction of the Assembly.
-Additionally, the prestigious scientific awards, the Ann Woolcock Memorial Award and the Joseph R. Rodarte Memorial Award, recognize lifetime achievements and young investigators.
+Additionally, the prestigious scientific awards, the Ann Woolcock Memorial Award and the Joseph R. Rodarte Memorial Award, recognize lifetime achievements and young investigators, as well as the Stuart J Hirst Abstract Excellence Award which recognizes the trainee submitting the top ranked abstract in an RSF abstract category relevant to airway biology and physiology.
 Further, the dinner also serves as the platform to provide young investigators with Abstract Scholarships for the highest ranked abstracts in RSF categories.

 Members in Training and Transition: